astrolytics-io/nucleus-analytics/README.md

 Nucleus.setUserId('someUniqueUserId')
 ```

-Alternatively, set the `autoUserId` option of the module to `true`  to automatically assign the user an ID based on his username and hostname.
+Alternatively, set the `autoUserId` option of the module to `true` to assign the user an ID based on his username and hostname.

 ### Add properties